jabrena/typed-errors/README.md

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/summary/new_code?id=jabrena_typed-errors)

+## Goal

+A Java library to help developers on error handing in a functional way with new abstractions.

 ## Introduction

 The Java programming language was designed with Exceptions in mind as the way to handle events that disrupts the normal flow of a program's execution.
 These exceptions can occur during the runtime of a program and can be caused by various issues such as incorrect input, network problems, or hardware malfunctions.